 Page speed is simply how fast or slow a website page loads.
 In other words, the time it takes for the content on a website page to fully load and to be completely displayed.

-Page speed consisted of six loading processes before user interaction:
+Page speed consisted of seven loading processes before user interaction:

 - Starting from Time to First Byte (TTFB)– which is how long it takes for your browser to request and connect to the webserver to start loading the first byte of content (should take roughly 168ms)